9 R Interfaces

 []

 Like R, we can index list elements using square brackets.
-Importantly, a[0] refers to the first element of the list a.
+Importantly, like C-alike languages, indices start at 0.
+That is, a[0] refers to the first element of the list a.

 a[0]